PrashantRanjan09/WordEmbeddings-Elmo-Fasttext-Word2Vec/README.md

-# WordEmbeddings-Fasttext, FastText (Gensim) and Word2Vec
+# WordEmbeddings-ELMo, Fasttext, FastText (Gensim) and Word2Vec

 This implementation gives the flexibility of choosing word embeddings on your corpus.
-One has the option of choosing word Embeddings from FAIR fastext (https://arxiv.org/pdf/1712.09405.pdf) published in LREC from Thomas Mikolov and team.
-Fasttext embeddings outperformed the Glove and Word2Vec on an average by 2~2.5% on a simple Imdb sentiment classification task (Keras Dataset).
+One has the option of choosing word Embeddings from ELMo (https://arxiv.org/pdf/1802.05365.pdf) - recently introduced by Allennlp and these word vectors are learned functions of the internal states of a deep bidirectional language model (biLM), which is pre-trained on a large text corpus.
+Also fastext embeddings (https://arxiv.org/pdf/1712.09405.pdf) published in LREC from Thomas Mikolov and team is available.
+ELMo embeddings outperformed the Fastext, Glove and Word2Vec on an average by 2~2.5% on a simple Imdb sentiment classification task (Keras Dataset).

 ### USAGE: